 In reality, ethnicity isn’t passed down in beautiful 50% increments (what would be the fun!?), and so we usually have to work a bit harder – especially with a “surprise” ethnicity region – to figure out where our ancestry came from.

 Take, for example, my own ethnicity estimate.
-In the image below, you can see that I have 2% Sweden DNA on Ancestry.
-If the rule of thumb applies to me, then we would expect one of my parents to have 4% Swedish DNA.
+In the image below, you can see that I have 14% Sweden and Denmark DNA on Ancestry.
+If the rule of thumb applies to me, then we would expect one of my parents to have 28% Swedish or Danish DNA.

 In other words, I didn’t inherit 50% of my dad’s Swedish DNA.
-Additionally, I don’t know if he inherited 50% of his dad’s Swedish DNA (I know it didn’t come from my grandmother, she has tested), or if he happened to inherit all of it.
+Additionally, I don’t know if he inherited his DNA matching this region from his mother and his father.

 The percentage of DNA that we inherit from any of our parents’ DNA ethnicity regions is completely random.
 We could get half of it, less than half, or more than half (or even all of it!).

 True, we inherit 50% of our mother’s DNA and 50% of our father’s DNA, but there is no way to predict which 50% of their DNA will get passed down to us.